miguelsandro/curve25519-kotlin/README.md

 Returns a raw shared key between own private key and peer's public key (in other words, this is an ECC Diffie-Hellman function X25519, performing scalar multiplication).

-The result should not be used directly as a key, but should be processed with a one-way function (e.g. *HSalsa20* as in NaCl, or any secure cryptographic hash function, such as *SHA-256*, or key derivation function, such as *HKDF*).

-## How is it different from Ed25519?

-Axlsign allows calculating key agreement and signing using just a single X25519 key instead of two different X25519 and Ed25519 keys.

-It uses keys in X25519 format (Montgomery), while Ed25519 uses keys in a different representation (Twisted Edwards).
-Internally, it converts keys to the correct format, but since such conversion would lose a sign bit, it also embeds the sign bit from public key into signature during signing, and puts it back into the key during verification.

 ## Credits